-Board Polar Pioneer around mid-afternoon in Aberdeen.
-After settling in set sail north.
+Board the Polar Pioneer around mid-afternoon in Aberdeen.
+After settling in, set sail north.

 Among Orkney’s archipelago of 70 windswept islands, lying 6 miles north of the Scottish mainland, a rich tapestry of archaeology, history and wildlife awaits.
 Follow the passage of time – from 5000 year old World Heritage neolithic sites, past relics from wandering Vikings and reminders of World War II occupation, to present day crofting communities.
 Imposing sea cliffs teem with seabirds, inviting Zodiacs and kayakers to explore coastlines.